Web under local loads – Nonlinear FEA

 And finally, the nonlinear FEA produced a nice animation (I know it’s a lame argument, but I really love those animations!).
 But it also gave me equilibrium charts I could analyze (along with other limits, like allowed plastic strains, etc.).
 The outcomes made me feel good, and I could understand what I’m doing along the way.
 But it should also be pointed out, that the computing required an hour (and I run a decent machine), and it required relatively expensive software (the linear analysis can be done way cheaper for sure!).
 I mention the prices fully aware that there are open source solutions out there too – but at least for me, it is a valid argument or at least something we should not ignore!

-There are no winnres!
-But there definitely is a looser!
+There are no winners!
+But there definitely is a loser!

 I would consider the code procedure to be a success in our case!
 It allowed for a very quick outcome, and the accuracy was actually pretty decent (and conservative which is a safe-side thing!).
 But note, that it would be plain stupid to “extend” the conclusions of this comparison too far.
 After all, there are a lot of code procedures, and I’m not a huge fan of some of those.